 Want to write thank you notes that shine with feeling and originality?
-You can!

 It doesn't matter what kind of writer you are.

 You may be adequate but long-winded, clever and concise, or one who suffers incessantly from writer’s block.

 Whatever the case, your thank you note writing can become easier and more effective by observing a few basic tips.